anuragsharma50/react-todo/README.md

 # React todo List

-A todo list build with reatc and jsonplaceholder API
+A todo list build with react and jsonplaceholder API

 - using useReducer hook to store todo data
 - using API to get inital state, then updating state and API also (API is not getting actually updated but returning response like it is updated)